-Click Communication Update Package Deployment if you want to update Windows or Mac client communication settings on the computers that already have the Symantec Endpoint Protection client installed.
+Under Communication Update Package Deployment, choose whether to update Windows or Mac client communication settings on the computers that already have the Symantec Endpoint Protection client installed.
 Follow the on-screen instructions, and then go to step 4.

 Use this option to convert an unmanaged client to a managed client.

 For a new package, in the Select Group and Install Feature Sets panel, make selections from the available options, which vary depending on the installation package type.
 Click Next.